Antoine-Alexandre/DecodeTech/content/about.md

 # Acknowledgments

-This blog has been created using [Hugo](https://gohugo.io/) and [Chunky Poster](https://github.com/puresyntax71/hugo-theme-chunky-poster).
+This platform has been created using [Hugo](https://gohugo.io/) and [Chunky Poster](https://github.com/puresyntax71/hugo-theme-chunky-poster).